alwinb/html-lexer/README.md

 A fair subset, but not all of the states in the specification is implemented.
 See notes/checklist.txt for more details.

 * Doctype
 	The doctype states are not implemented.
 	The lexer interprets doctypes as 'bogus comments'.

-* CDATA and PLAINTEXT
+* CDATA
 	The lexer interprets CDATA sections as 'bogus comments'.
-	(CDATA is only allowed in foreign content - svg and mathml, and PLAINTEXT is only used in the deprecated plaintext tag.)
+	(CDATA is only allowed in foreign content - svg and mathml)

 * Script tags
 	The lexer interprets script tags as rawtext elements.